What is the millionaire morning routine?

 This primes your brain's reticular activating system to notice opportunities aligned with your goals throughout the day.

-6. Eat a High-Protein Breakfast
+6. Eat a high-protein breakfast

 Skip the sugary cereal and toast.
 Protein-rich foods (eggs, Greek yogurt, smoked salmon, protein shakes) stabilise blood sugar, prevent the mid-morning energy crash, and provide the amino acids needed for neurotransmitter production.